The best cooling mattress toppers I've tried and tested – as a hot sleeper, these are my 6 top recommendations for a cooler night’s sleep

 The quick list

 Short on time?
 This quick list is an overview of the very best cooling mattress toppers.
-You'll find more information on each topper and why our testers recommend it if you keep on scrolling.
+You'll find more information on each topper and why we recommend it if you keep scrolling.

 Why you can trust Ideal Home Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.